the-human-colossus-foundation/oca-spec/docs/specification/ocafile.md

 The following primitive attribute types are supported as per [OCA specification](/specification/readme.md#attribute-type):

-- Binary: Represents binary values, such as images or encoded data.
+- `Binary`: Represents binary values, such as images or encoded data.
-- Boolean: Represents a boolean value (true or false).
+- `Boolean`: Represents a boolean value (true or false).
-- DateTime: Represents a date, time, or combined date-time value.
+- `DateTime`: Represents a date, time, or combined date-time value.
-- Numeric: Represents any numeric value.
+- `Numeric`: Represents any numeric value.
-- Text: Represents arbitrary textual content.
+- `Text`: Represents arbitrary textual content.
+- `Reference`: Reference to another object
+- `[<data type>]`: Arrray of supported data type

 ### References